Avasam/ptle-tools/Dolphin scripts/README.md

 ### Known issues and limitations

 - To generate a new seed, simply reload the script.
-- Non-vanilla transitions will always spawn Harry at the default entrance.
-This can be a bit confusing when using linked transitions.
+- Some linked transitions are not spawning at the right entrance and use the default entrance instead.
+Known cases:
-- Some areas are not randomized because they are broken with default transition.
-These can be fixed eventually:
+  - Jungle Canyon from Punchau Shrine
-  - Crash Site: Removes all abilities and items
+  - Bittenbinder's Camp from Mysterious Temple
-  - Teleport: The teleporter pads only activate based on which (vanilla) transition was taken.
+- One-way transitions are not linked together.
+This can be a bit confusing when sometimes going back leads to a different area.

 ### Developing